tall1on/ExaGameBooster/README.md

 ### Roadmap (as of 2024-03-25)

-- v3.1: Support for 14th Gen Intel products (03/2024)
+- v3.1: We are currently working on fixing false positive antivirus detections.
+New Features are delayed until the issue is fixed
-- v3.2: Support for new 12/16 cores AMD Zen 5 products (~09/2024)
+- v3.1: Support for new 12/16 cores AMD Zen 5 products (In Master, will release with Antivirus fixes)
+- Support for 14th Gen Intel products (Planned)
-- Continous: Support for more games (including V-Cache optimizations)
+- Continuous: Support for more games (including V-Cache optimizations)

 ### Survey on support for the 14th generation of Intel and future Intel products